 Will Banks use the Cunliffe defence in court

-Claire Trevett at writes:
+Claire Trevett at NZ Herald writes:

 On Tuesday, he buckled and revealed the names of three donors who had agreed to be named.
 A further two would not be named, and their donations will be returned to them.
-He said it was a lapse in judgment but done with the noble aims of respecting the donors' wishes for secrecy and keeping at arm's length from it all.
+He said it was a lapse in judgment but done with the noble aims of respecting the donors’ wishes for secrecy and keeping Cunliffe at arm’s length from it all.
 Cunliffe claimed the latter aim was achieved – he had not known the identity of the donors.
 He also admitted at least one of them had approached him directly to offer a donation, but claimed he had referred that person on to the trustee, Greg Presland, so had not known for certain whether the donation ended up being made.

 By this stage a neon sign with “John Banks” should have flared in his head.
 If Cunliffe’s 2013 donations were “historical”, what were Banks’ 2010 donations?
 And Banks, too, had argued his donation from Kim Dotcom was technically anonymous because his campaign manager had dealt with it after he was offered it, so he had not known for certain if it was made.

 This is an interesting point.
 John Banks got rightly savaged for having the initial discussion with Dotcom over a donation, and then saying it was anonymous because he left the details to his campaign manager.
-This is what Cunliffe is now also claiming, so Banks in can now get up and say Cunliffe did it also.
+This is what Cunliffe is now also claiming, so Banks in court can now get up and say Cunliffe did it also.

 The question also arises as to how Cunliffe declared the donations to the Labour Party.
 Labour and Mr Cunliffe have both refused to say whether he declared the donations to the party individually, or as a lump sum from the trust.
 Presumably it was the latter, given Cunliffe has claimed not to know who the donors were.
 If so, it might not strictly be against the Labour Party’s own rules but it certainly isn’t in the spirit of them.